Jan-Lao/Valero-Arm/README.md

 Instead of providing a while loop, I've opted in for the perpendicular line test.
 Such a test, takes draws a perpendicular line (the shortest distance) from the center of the circle to the edge of each polytope boundary.
 Then, the each line from the center the edge is evaluated, if the line crosses the polytope edge, due to the point of intersection being outside the polytope, that perpendicular line and intersection point is thrown out.

 The line with the shortest distance from the center to the edge of the polytope that is still within the polytope is the radius of the largest circle possible within the polytope.

+# Where To Go From Here
+After finding out the optimal feasible force sets, we can then extrapolate the feasible routes and confirm that such tendon routing is consistent with the G2P Paper.
+Then, the tendon routing in the physical arm can be applied into the new, simplified ValeroArm - in order to provide a real-world model for the DARPA L2M simulation.